shayne/youtube-subscriptions/README.md

 A local web app that displays your YouTube subscription videos sorted by relative performance.
 The performance score is calculated using an algorithm that considers:

-1. Base performance relative to channel average (50% weight)
+1. Base performance relative to channel average (75% weight)

    - How well a video performs compared to the channel's typical view count
    - Helps identify standout videos within each channel's context
+   - Average performing videos will score around 75%

 2. Subscriber reach bonus (50% weight, only applied when positive)